Overview

 Submissions must be anonymous (see below).
 A submission should start with the title of the paper followed by a brief summary of the paper’s contributions.
 This should then be followed by a technical exposition of the main ideas and techniques used to achieve these results, including motivation and a clear comparison with related work.
 Even if the authors choose the one-page abstract option for the proceedings, they must still submit the full paper as their initial submission to facilitate a comprehensive and rigorous review process.

-Submissions must not exceed 12 single-spaced pages excluding references, and must use a font size of at least 11 points with margins of at least one inch on all sides.
+Submissions must not exceed 12 single-spaced pages excluding the title page and references, and must use a font size of at least 11 points with margins of at least one inch on all sides.
 If the authors believe that more details are essential to substantiate the claims of the paper, they may include a clearly marked appendix of arbitrary length that will be read at the discretion of the Program Committee.
 Submissions that clearly deviate from the specified format and length risk desk rejection.

 WINE 2025 will use double-blind reviewing like all other major conferences.
 Submissions should not reveal the identity of the authors in any way.
 In particular, authors’ names, affiliations, and email addresses should not appear anywhere in the submission.
 (In LNCS, \author{} and \institute{} fields should not be included.)
 Authors should refer to their prior work in a neutral manner (for example, say “XYZ showed” instead of “we showed”).
 Submissions may include work that has been publicly presented (as long as it has not appeared in published proceedings) or posted on arXiv or similar online repositories, provided that the submission itself is properly anonymized.